RAG Status and Its Crucial Role in Organizational Leadership

 • Talent: The team is currently overworked and would perform better if more hands came on deck.

 Some of the statements above may sound familiar.
-Project managers use them when explaining how work is going and even when expressing their worry to a company's owners.
+Project managers use them when explaining how work is going and even when expressing their worry to stakeholders, including a company's owners, through project reporting and rag status reporting.
 When applied to project management and release tools, the amber color tag often indicates that action is required immediately to avoid crossing into a red status.

 What Does a Green RAG Status Mean?